Gaotrees/caffe-doc/Ubuntu-15.10-OpenCV-3.1-Installation-Guide.md

 make

+This completes the building process of OpenCV 3.1.

-READ THE ALTERNATIVE WAY TO INSTALL BELOW and decide which one you like best.
+READ THE TWO POSSIBLE WAYs TO INSTALL OpenCV 3.1 BELOW and decide which one you like best.

+THE DEFAULT WAY TO INSTALL

 sudo make install